Why you need restorative practices training?

-Today’s school districts face a number of challenges: from teacher shortages to shrinking budgets.
+Today’s school districts face many challenges: from teacher shortages to shrinking budgets.
 Teachers and administrators must adhere to federal and state standards, keep up with ever-increasing paperwork, and most importantly, foster and maintain meaningful, positive relationships with students.
 Educators are also mandated to take a different approach to discipline, replacing punitive measures and suspension with restorative justice.
 While Restorative Practices might seem like another box to be checked, these methods have a profound, healing effect on the entire school community, reducing negative behaviors so that education, not behavior management, focuses on the classroom.

 Customized Training Sessions